parkerreno/ghoulie/routine/schedule.md

 | Before Bed | Bathroom | Check if he wants to, sometimes uninterested |

 **Pretty much all of these can be +/- at least an hour*

+## Other activities
+- Petting
+- Training - he knows sit, shake, and down
+- Toys - he is uninterested